galahad-creative/idle-mmo-wiki/en/character/classes.md

 #### Battle Talents
 - This class has no battle talents.

+#### Notes
+- This class is **cannot** access any market or trading systems.
+This class may also be referred to as the `Ironman` class.
+- This class is **locked** meaning you cannot change to or from this class.
-**Note:** The Forsaken is designed for players who thrive on difficulty and enjoy a rigorous grind.
+- The class is designed for players who thrive on difficulty and enjoy a rigorous grind.
 Choose this class only if you are up for a serious challenge.

 ----------